pennymac/reactive-pennypixels/README.md

 ## Deploy

-This project is ready to deploy to heroku.
+This project is configured to deploy to Heroku.

-Must set environment variable NPM_CONFIG_PRODUCTION = false
+You must set environment variable NPM_CONFIG_PRODUCTION = false in order to install the dev dependencies.